 How long should we stay at the catacombs?

 How long you stay depends on if you want to visit more than one of the catacombs.
-Most people choose one and complete a 1-hour to 2-hour tour.
+Most people choose one and complete a 1-hour to 2-hour rome catacombs tour.

-Keep in mind that you’ll have to purchase a separate ticket for each catacomb system.
+Keep in mind that you’ll have to purchase a separate entrance tickets for each catacomb system.

 Can we bring bags into the catacombs?